-Since macOS version 13 (Ventura) the ASGARD Agent needs full disk access to function properly.
+Since macOS Ventura (v13.0) the ASGARD Agent needs full disk access to function properly.
 After you have deployed the ASGARD Agent, you need to grant the service the required access permissions.
 Please keep in mind that administrative privileges on the machine are needed to perform this change.